Painful Lump in the Arch of My Foot [Exercises & Home Treatment]

-- It is possible to greatly decrease this pain, but eventually surgery may be necessary.
+- It is possible to decrease this pain greatly, but eventually, surgery may be necessary.

-- The plantar fascia is a hard connective tissue formation at the bottom of your foot, when it sustains damage it can scar and swell into a big thick ball of tissue that feels like a tumor.
+- The plantar fascia is a hard connective tissue formation at the bottom of your foot.
+It can scar and swell into a big thick ball of tissue that feels like a tumor when it sustains damage.

-- This can feel like a hard pebble just under your skin.
-If can range from 2mm to 5 cm!
+- This can feel like a hard pebble just under your skin if it can range from 2mm to 5 cm!

 - We frequently encounter this in our clinic.

-- When measured with an ultrasound we can quickly confirm whether it is a fibroma or something else that may be more dangerous.
+- When measured with ultrasound, we can quickly confirm whether it is a fibroma or something else that may be more dangerous.

 Plantar Fibroma Treatment:

-- If the lump is small then you can treat it as if though it were simply plantar fasciitis.
+- If the lump is small, you can treat it as if it were simply plantar fasciitis.